Thursday, January 25, 2024

 I've seen pressed duck at the one right on the corner.
 Also worthwhile.

 Besides the usual fresh fruit and vegetable markets, that stretch of Stockton Street right near Broadway also has dried foods, salt fish and other sea products, fresh seafood, meat, and bakeries.
 Plus a take-away joint that does a booming business.
-There are ocassionally also skeevy non-Chinese from the bozo-infested fleabag hotels in North Beach.
+There are occasionally also skeevy non-Chinese from the bozo-infested fleabag hotels in North Beach.

 Who are mercifully outnumbered by regular folks.